Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Introduction

-In the case where $a_i=\frac{1}{N}$, $q_i=q_j$, $\nu_i=\nu_j$ and $K_i^{\pm}=K_j^{\pm}$ for $i\neq j$, the payoff structure is symmetric under permutation of indices and this can be formulated as mean field game, which was studied in \citep{LL2007,GX2019}.
+In the case where $a_i=\frac{1}{N}$, $q_i=q_j$, $\nu_i=\nu_j$ and $K_i^{\pm}=K_j^{\pm}$ for $i\neq j$, the payoff structure is symmetric under permutation of indices and this can be formulated as mean field game \citep{LL2007, HMC2006}, which was studied under Nash equilibrium in \citep{GX2019}.
 However we shall not need this assumption and will treat below the case of a more general, not necessarily symmetric, cost function $h^i(\pmb{X}_t)$.
+This is more natural for the interbank lending problem.